SuperOfficeDocs/superoffice-docs/docs/api/service-soap/ports/ticket/setticket.md

 * ticket.owner
 * ticket.title
 * ticket.status (open, close, delete)
-* ticket.customerId (-1 will delete all connected customers, any other id will add it)
+* ticket.customerId (-1 will delete all connected customers, any other ID will add it)
 * ticket.filterAddress (replies will use this as From-address)
 * ticket.filterAddress
 * ticket.createdAt